Joao4569/random-trivia/README.md

   ![NoUsername was provided](assets/images/no-username-alert.png)

-  - Once the "Done" button is clicked, it will trigger a function to provide the user a preview of their username and ask the user if they would confirm their username or re-enter a new one.
+  - Once the "Done" button is clicked, it will trigger a function to provide the user a preview of their username and ask the user if they would like to confirm their username or re-enter a new one.
   - If the "Re-enter" button is clicked then the user will be taken back to the screen with the text input in order to re-enter a new username.
   - If the user clicks the "Confirm" button then the user will be taken to the select topic screen.